Study Allied Health

 Why study Allied Health at JCU?

-• Develop job-ready skills through practical training in purpose-built learning environments.
+• Develop job-ready skills through practical training in purpose-built learning environments, such as the on-campus JCU Musculoskeletal Physiotherapy Clinic.

 • Study in North Queensland and be uniquely prepared to work in rural, remote and tropical health settings.